PierreZ/fdb-book/src/meet_fdb/01_another_db.md

 * What is the **data model**,
 * What is the **Storage Engine**.

 For example, PostgreSQL is exposing relational data through the SQL language and storing files on a single node.
-If you need to change one requirement, you will need another database.

 Let's update the flowchart: